-The cycle of AP accounts payable is when an invoice is paid after 30 days but before 60 days.
+The cycle of accounts payable is when a invoice is paid after 30 days but before 60 days.
 The reason why this happens is because invoices are usually paid within 30 days.
 However, sometimes invoices need more than 30 days to be paid.

 What is a workflow in accounts payable process?

-A workflow refers to the order in which tasks are performed when processing an invoice.
+A workflow refers to the order in which tasks are performed when processing a vendor invoice.
 It's important to understand the workflow because it will determine whether invoices are paid quickly or late.

 What are the step of the accounts payable process?

-Let’s examine the end-to-end accounts payable process.
+Let's examine the end-to-end AP process.
 Having a solid workflow that helps you verify, enter, approve, pay and reconcile all of your transactions will save you time and money over the long run.

 Step 1: Receive the Invoice